LaunchCodeEducation/data-analysis-curriculum/content/sql-part-5/exercises/_index.md

 ## Submitting Your Work

-When finished make sure to push your changes up to GitHub.
+When finished, upload your completed document to canvas!

-Copy the link to your GitHub repository and paste it into the submission box in Canvas for **Exercises: SQL Part 5** and click *Submit*.
+{{% notice green Tip "rocket" %}}
+**Windows Users**: when you are saving your edited file from Azure Data Studio, you may need to select the "Notebook" file type when saving the file to your machine.
+{{% /notice %}}